LTER-LIFE/FDFDT-Manual/docs/07-structure.md

 ### Find the core

 The first step to build your archive therefore is to choose your core file.
-Which core to choose depends on the type of your data, which for biodiversity data is likely on of the following:
+Which core to choose depends on the type of your data, which for biodiversity data is likely one of the following:

 1. Sampling event data: data contains information on ecological studies or monitoring programs, where the sampling is mostly quantitative, calibrated and according to certain protocols and with a documented sampling effort. → core file: [**Event**](#event)